KinetikSimulationDevTeam/kinetik-simulation-prototype-dev/README.md

 * To view our application on the webswite, click into this link: https://main.d2bkww882j30jj.amplifyapp.com/

-* To run our applicaction locally in your envirnment, please follow this [guide](https://github.com/TaoHuang0/Kinetik/blob/main/docs/AdminManual.md)
+* To run our applicaction locally in your envirnment, please follow this [admin guide](https://github.com/TaoHuang0/Kinetik/blob/main/docs/AdminManual.md)

 * The `docs` folder contains information relating to all components of this repository.
 # Kinetik Simulation